Data Centers in Krakow

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no public cloud on-ramps located directly within Krakow as of September 2025.
-Secure, low-latency connections to all major cloud providers, including AWS, Google Cloud, and Azure, are achieved through private network extensions to Warsaw.
+Direct Cloud On-Ramps: There are 0 direct cloud on-ramps as of September 2025.
+Local infrastructure connects to AWS, Google Cloud (GCP), and Microsoft Azure through private fiber extensions to the primary cloud hub in Warsaw.

 Power Analysis